lyestarzalt/ticketing_application/README.md

 This is a ticketing website built with Flutter, consisting of two views: a client view for customers to obtain tickets, and a management view for staff to manage the ticketing process.

+A demo of the website can be found at <https://ticketing-75603.web.app/#/>

 ## How to Build and Run

 To build and run the website, follow these steps: